Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Introduction

-By choosing among distributions in the ambiguity set, the adversary may inject additional roughness to sample paths of $b$, beyond what is allowed by the nominal distribution $P_0$.
+By choosing among distributions in the ambiguity set, the adversary may inject additional roughness to sample paths of $b$, beyond what is specified by the nominal distribution $P_0$.
 The ability to add roughness is directly tied to our specification of $\W$: we consider perturbations to $b$ that are elements of an RKHS $\mathcal{H}_w$ whose norm is parameterized by a sequence of weights $(w_n)_{n \geq 1}$.
-Using these weights, the ground cost defining our Wasserstein distance can adjust the penalty for transportation along different ``modes'' of the spectral decomposition of $b$.
-This infinite-dimensional construction is an important novelty from the DRO perspective.
-The adversary also can modify the distribution of the additive noise $\epsilon_i$, which can be understood in part as compensating for misspecification of the nominal forward operator $T$ \cite{kennedy2001bayesian}.
-Moreover, the adversary can replace $P_0$ (in any of its marginals or jointly) with a distribution that is non-Gaussian.
+Using these weights, we obtain a flexible class of ground cost defining our Wasserstein distance which can adjust the penalty for transportation along different ``modes'' of the sequence decomposition of $b$ in the Karhunen-Loeve expansion. \review{In particular, the choice of weights $(w_n)_{n \geq 1}$ induces a hierarchy of the Hilbert space norms so that rougher perturbations correspond to spaces whose weights $(w_n)_{n \geq 1}$ grow to infinity in a slower rate.} This infinite-dimensional construction is an important novelty from the DRO perspective. \review{To guide intuition, consider the Mat\'ern process (see Example~\ref{ex:matern} in the main body).
+The smoothness of the Mat\'ern kernel is controlled by a parameter $\alpha$, which determines the regularity of the sample paths.
+When $\alpha$ is large, the paths are smooth, while a smaller $\alpha$ results in rougher paths.
+In our framework, optimal transport perturbation of $b$ with a slower-growing weights $(w_n)_{n \geq 1}$ is analogous to reducing the value of $\alpha$, which introduce more roughness into the sample paths of $b$.} The adversary also can modify the distribution of the additive noise $\epsilon_i$, which can be understood in part as compensating for the misspecification of the nominal forward operator $T$ \cite{kennedy2001bayesian}.
+Moreover, the adversary can replace $P_0$ (in any of its marginals or jointly) with a non-Gaussian distribution.

-Our requirements on the operator $T$ in the formulation above will encompass many linear inverse problems \cite{ref:stuart2010inverse,ref:Dashti2017inverse}, e.g., learning the initial or boundary conditions of a heat equation, or canonical problems in computerized tomography \cite{ref:natterer2001mathematics}.
+Our assumptions on the operator $T$ in the formulation above will encompass many linear inverse problems \cite{ref:stuart2010inverse,ref:Dashti2017inverse}, e.g., learning the initial or boundary conditions of a heat equation, or canonical problems in computerized tomography \cite{ref:natterer2001mathematics}.
 By setting $T = \text{Id}$, however, we recover the important case of Gaussian process regression, to which our main results immediately apply.
-For non-identity $T$, our results apply both to recovering $b$ (e.g., solving the inverse problem) and to estimating $u$ (e.g., PDE constrained regression).
+For non-identity $T$, our results apply both to recovering $b$ (e.g., solving the inverse problem) and to estimating $u$ (e.g., PDE-constrained regression).